 The Thai language at Cornell:

-Beginning Thai consists of 2 sequential classes, THAI 1101 and THAI 1102.
-The 2 semesters in Fall and Spring offer a unique learning experience for students to acquire basic “survival” skills while fulfilling an undergraduate language requirement within one year.
+Beginning Thai consists of 2 sequential classes, THAI 1121 and THAI 1122.
+The 2 semesters in Fall and Spring offer a unique learning experience for students to acquire basic “survival” skills.
 Both courses use visual aids with a communicative, task-based approach to enable students to think in Thai and learn to “get around” in various situations in daily life.